lbhaskar4/test/.gitlab/issue_templates/QA-task.md

 Set the issue title to: `YYYY-MM-DD: RELEASE_VERSION QA task`

+If this is a security release add the word "Security"  before `RELEASE_VERSION`. `YYYY-MM-DD: Security RELEASE_VERSION QA task`

 **Set the issue as confidential if this is a security release** -->